Dublin/Pleasanton Bicycle and Pedestrian Access Improvements

 There are also BART riders who live relatively nearby the station who also drive and park, or get dropped off (see map below), but might choose to walk or bike instead if only they felt safe and comfortable doing so.

-This project aims to support existing biking and walking trips to BART, and to make walking and biking to BART a better, more attractive option for more people who can and want to walk and bike.
+This project aims to support recreational trips on the trail, including for users who take BART to the trail and for existing users who bike and walk on the trail to BART.
+The project also aims to make walking and biking to and from BART a better, more attractive option for more people who can and want to walk and bike.

 The aerial image below illustrates the broader station area and highlights the locations of both BART's project and City of Dublin's project.